Top 25+ Caffeine Health Benefits

 - Caffeine may prevent ringing in the ears (tinnitus) in women: A study recently published in The American Journal of Medicine followed a group of 65,085 nurses since 1991.
 The women who consumed the most caffeine had the lowest incidences of tinnitus reported.
 Src.

 - Caffeine Reduces Kidney Stone Risk.
 In a large 217,883 person study, those that consumed caffeine from any source had less kidney stone formation than those that did not consume caffeine.
 The researchers believe that this is because caffeine makes urine more dilute.
 Src.
+Caffeine has also been shown to reduce the mortality rate in those with chronic kidney disease.
+Caffeine appears to have a protective effect on the progression of the disease.
+Here’s the study.

 - Caffeine improves reaction time and logical reasoning during times when sleep isn’t possible or restricted.
 See the study here.